BytesOfMan/the-crypto-guy/content/posts/20200508ataleoftwobullruns.md

 2019: \$99 million per day.

-2020 so far: \$135 million per day.
+2020 YTD: \$135 million per day.

-**_The biggest question mark over the timing of the next crypto bull market is how Covid19 will impact investment decisions._**
+_The biggest question mark over the timing of the next crypto bull market is how Covid19 will impact investment decisions._

-And the average since April 1, when businesses started shutting down for Covid19, is higher still at \$144 million per day.
+The average daily bitcoin trading volume since April 1, when many businesses started shutting down for Covid19, is higher still at \$144 million per day.
+April 29 saw \$430 million.

-The data is incomplete...but, so far, _crypto investors have not been discouraged from trading during the pandemic._
+So far, _crypto investors have not been discouraged from trading during the pandemic._

 **2\.
 Hash power is 10 times what it was at the peak of the 2017 bull run**